thomas-crane/spearmint/docs/language-overview.md

 ### Numbers

 As we have already seen, the `num` type is one of the primitive types in Spearmint.
-There is no distinction between integers and floating point numbers, every number simply takes on the `num` type which encapsulates all numbers.
+There is no distinction between integers and floating point numbers, every number simply takes on the `num` type.

 ### Strings